Calculate MAGI for IRMAA and Premium ACA Tax Credits

 Cliff Penalty Warning!

-Both of these, Premium ACA Tax Credits and IRMAA, are cliffs penalties.
+Both Premium ACA Tax Credits and IRMAA are cliffs penalties.

-One dollar over the cliff, and you have to pay IRMAA surcharges for an entire year.
-Similarly, misestimate your MAGI by one dollar with Premium ACA Tax Credits, and you owe the IRS all of the credits you received last year!
-This can easily double healthcare expenses.
+A single dollar over the cliff, and you have to pay IRMAA surcharges for an entire year.
+Similarly, misestimate your MAGI by one dollar with Premium ACA Tax Credits, and you owe the IRS.

 Understanding MAGI and the Cliff

 MAGI is important, but it is calculated differently depending on the use.
 In fact, there are five different MAGIs depending on what you are trying to accomplish!
-For example, MAGI for IRA deductibility uses other modifications than MAGI for health care.
+For example, MAGI for IRA deductibility uses modifications other than MAGI for health care.
 MAGI for IRMAA and the ACA are slightly different as well!
 What a headache.
-Only the IRS could come up with such a scheme.
-And CPAs, well, they just plug the numbers into a program, and out comes the result.
-Sometimes they are less than helpful when you consider future tax planning by calculating this year’s MAGI before all the numbers are in.
+CPAs plug the numbers in and out comes the result.

-Let’s look closely at how AGI is calculated first.
-Drum roll please… Let’s start with the 1040.
+First, look closely at how AGI is calculated.
+We start with IRS Form 1040.

 IRS Form 1040

 MAGI calculation starts with form 1040.
-Above is the top portion of form 1040 so we can calculate your Total Income and Adjusted Gross Income (AGI).
-But, first, let’s see what goes into this calculation.
+Above is the top portion of Form 1040 so we can calculate your Total Income (Line 9) and Adjusted Gross Income (AGI).
+But first, let’s see what goes into this calculation.

 2b includes all your taxable interest (such as savings and money market accounts).
 Notice that tax-exempt interest in line 2a is not included in your AGI.
 Don’t worry, though; for the ACA, it will be added back later when we modify your adjusted gross income and make AGI into MAGI.